horohoro-Git/PenguinRestaurant/README.md

 06/27 Fixed irregular animal feeding behavior, added currency rewards based on last login time when loading the vending machine, and corrected visual glitches
 06/28 Fixed character freezing caused by invalid key after meal reward, and modified enemies to be reusable for continuous spawning during gameplay
 06/29 Made fishing minigame reusable, fixed XP bar occlusion by airborne penguins, and added highlight to active minigame button
+06/30 Add a button to proceed to the next stage when the required count is reached, and adjust the grid size of the counter